IlanCosman/scuba/README.md

 - Faster - Since Scuba is pure fish, it is significantly faster than Fisher.
 However, both are quick in absolute terms.

 - Simpler - Scuba is less than half of Fisher's SLOC.
 Scuba is pure fish while Fisher is roughly 15% awk and sed.
-Scuba has an organized file structure while Fisher puts all of its many functions in one file.
+Scuba has an organized file structure while Fisher puts everything in one file.

 - Better maintained - Fisher has had a little over 30 commits in the last year and a half.
 Multiple issues have sat for a year or longer without resolution.
 Fisher 4.0, meant to fix these issues, was proposed on Jul 31 2020.
 However, the maintainer says that he can probably begin work sometime in 2021, half a year later.
 Scuba was created with the express intention of being better maintained and already solves all of Fisher's longstanding issues.